 This can lead to resentment or cause issues among family and friends.
 Recovering alcoholics will usually later realize the damage they’ve done to those they love.
 They may have strained relationships.
 This is why many alcohol rehab centers offer family programs, family therapy, and counseling.

 6. Drinking Regardless of Consequences

 When a woman drinks despite the problems it causes in her life, she has a drinking problem.
-Most of us will stop drinking when it starts to become a problem.
+Most people will stop drinking when it starts to become a problem.
 This is because the damages outweigh the fun of drinking.
-When a woman has become an alcoholic, she cannot abstain even when she considers all the problems alcohol has caused in her life.
+When a woman has become addicted to alcohol, she cannot abstain even when she considers all the problems alcohol has caused in her life.
 Her drinking becomes out of her control.
 She may get in trouble with the law and get charged with a DUI.
 She may lose her job or may ruin her relationships with her family and friends.
 None of that matters.

 7. Drinking Regardless of Relationship Problems

 Alcoholism affects not only the alcoholic but also those around them as well.
 Drinking causes many problems for loved ones.
 Risky behavior and moodiness can create negative situations.
 It can also cause many issues to escalate out of control.
 Minor issues can easily become major ones.
 Someone who is under the influence of alcohol may say or do things that they normally wouldn’t if they were sober.